Ecotrust/madrona/docs/asset_packaging.rst

 *****************************
 There are two ways to incorporate your javascript and css asset in the build.

-incorporating javascript and css stylesheets into lingcod
+incorporating javascript and css stylesheets into madrona
 ---------------------------------------------------------

 To include your files in the main javascript and css packages, you'll need to